trending_up Reporting

 Launch OBI Comparative Trial Balance by Object Code

-• What is the variance of my Statement of Position between two time periods?
+• What is the variance in the Statement of Position between two time periods?

-• What is the variance of my Statement of Activity between two time periods?
+• What is the variance in the Statement of Activity between two time periods?

-The trial balance reports use Stanford’s institutional Object Code FS line (fund statement) rollups.
+The trial balance reports use Stanford's institutional Object Code FS line (fund statement) rollups to organize financial data.

 Additional Resources

 BI Publisher, non-customizable, Operating Statement Month by Month Report provides monthly operating statement summary information by award and object code, sectioned by revenue, fund transfers, expenditures, gain/loss and capital transfers.
-The yearly information also provides summary information on other Assets and Liabilities codes. (formerly FIN_OP_284_Mo_By_Mo _Month-by-Month).
+The annual information also provides summary information on other assets and liabilities codes. (formerly FIN_OP_284_Mo_By_Mo_Month-by-Month).

 Launch OBI Operating Statement Month by Month

-• What is my revenue and expense month by month by object code?
+• What is the revenue and expense month by month by object code?

-• What are my gains/losses month by month?
+• What are the gains/losses month by month?

-• What is my summary information about assets and liabilities?
+• What is the summary information about assets and liabilities?

 The data download has 36 columns of data organized into sections for revenue, fund transfers, expenditures, gain/loss and capital transfers.